Foundation Crack Repair

 Do regular crack checks of your foundation

 Make it a habit to regularly inspect your foundation for cracks, both in your basement and out the exterior of your home.
-If you spot one, getting on top of the foundation crack repair right away could save you thousands of dollars in repairs versus if you left it to grow.
+If you spot one, repairing the foundation cracks right away could save you thousands of dollars in repairs versus if you left it to grow.

 Get to know your walls and floors